Recognizing Excellence in Corporate Inclusion

 Addressing Microaggressions

-After microaggressions happen you need to respond to them in a positive and effective way.
-Companies must create complaint handling systems that protect personal information and treat everyone fairly.
-Through mediation sessions organizations help conflicting parties speak openly with one another.
+After microaggressions happen, you need to respond to them in a positive and effective way.
+Companies must create complaint-handling systems that protect personal information and treat everyone fairly.
+Through mediation sessions, organizations help conflicting parties speak openly with one another.

 Measuring Progress